xrrocha/filer/README.md

 ### Try It Now (Zero Setup)

+You can try it [online](https://rrocha.me/projects/filer) (runs locally on your machine; absolutely none of your date sent anywhere).

+Or, to run it on your own machine:

 1. Download [`dist/index.html`](dist/index.html) — one self-contained 140KB file
 2. Open it in your browser (works with `file://` protocol—no server needed)
 3. Click **"Load Example"** to explore a working Employee/Department schema